 The Purchasing Office is responsible for purchasing services, central receiving, and administering the university’s licensing program.

 The Office of Risk Management is responsible for securing and overseeing the risk management and insurance policies of the university.
 The office plays a key role in pre/post-loss efforts in order to minimize adverse outcomes.

 The Treasurer’s Office provides analytic and operational support services for the university’s endowment investment portfolio, planned giving assets, and capital budgeting.
 The office is also responsible for external financial reporting and coordinating university-wide treasury services including cash management and short- and long-term financing.

-The Hamilton Initiative is a partnership between the university and local community focused on fostering growth, development, and communication to best serve the mutual interests of Colgate and Hamilton.
+The Hamilton Initiative is a partnership between the university and the local community focused on fostering growth, development, and communication to best serve the mutual interests of Colgate and Hamilton.